A poison is anything that can make you sick or kill you if you eat it, drink it, breath it in, get it on your skin or get it in your eyes.

 Community-based organizations (or individuals) can request free multilingual poison prevention and medicine safety materials or workshops through our Community Education Training Programs.

-Medical professionals can also learn more about medical toxicology through the Visiting Resident Toxicology Rotation at the NYC Poison Control Center or through joining our monthly Consultants' Conference and Grand Rounds presentations.
+Medical professionals can also learn more about medical toxicology through the Visiting Resident Toxicology Rotation at the NYC Poison Center or through joining our monthly Consultants' Conference and Grand Rounds presentations.

-Every year in March, the New York City Poison Control Center and the NYU Ronald O. Perelman Department of Emergency Medicine host an interactive toxicology conference.
+Every year in March, the New York City Poison Center and the NYU Ronald O. Perelman Department of Emergency Medicine host an interactive toxicology conference.
 This clinical course, instructed by the dynamic faculty from the NYC PCC and the NYU Department of Emergency Medicine, is for health care professionals who have an interest in the exciting world of medical toxicology.
 The conference offers participants the opportunity to engage in challenging interactive toxicology scenarios via small group workshops.